souvik03-136/Terminal-based-AI-MMORPG/README.md

 **Replace <repository-url> with the URL of the repository where you cloned the game files, and <repository-directory> with the name of the directory created after cloning the repository.
-Also, ensure to replace "api_key" with your actual OpenAI API key in the AI_MAZE.py file before running the server and connecting players.**
+Also, ensure to replace "api_key" with your actual Gemini API key in the AI_MAZE.py file before running the server and connecting players.**